Updated: February, 2023

 If not, you can easily tell whether descaling is needed by monitoring your machine’s performance.

-If you notice decreased flow rate, increased pressure or worsened coffee taste for no other reason, it’s definitely time to descale.
+Anyway, if you notice decreased flow rate, increased pressure, or worsened coffee taste, it’s probably time to descale.

 Note: Your descaling rhythm also depends on how frequently you use the coffee maker.

-If you live in an area where the tap water is hard, you might consider replacing it with bottled water.
+If you live in an area where tap water is hard, you might consider replacing it with filtered or bottled water with moderate hardness.

 That will extend the time between descaling rounds.

-Using your hard tap water that’s gone through a softener filter would also have a positive impact.
+Using your hard tap water that’s gone through a softener filter would also have a positive impact and decrease the rate of limescale accumulation.

 Many people think that using bottled or filtered water will keep their machine totally free of limescale.